Christian vegetarianism: Contemporary movements

 The Christian Vegetarian Association (CVA) is an international, non-denominational Christian vegetarian organization that promotes responsible stewardship of God's creation through plant-based eating.
 The CVA produced the 2006 film Honoring God's Creation.

 Sarx is a UK-based organization which aims to "empower Christians to champion the cause of animals and live peacefully with all God's creatures".
 Sarx publishes interviews with Christian vegans and vegetarians on its website, and provides people to speak at Churches in the UK on topics such as Christianity and veganism, animal welfare and faith, creation and animals.

 CreatureKind is an organization which exists "to encourage Christians to recognize faith-based reasons for caring about the well-being of fellow animal creatures used for food, and to take practical action in response".
 It was founded by David Clough, Professor of Theological Ethics at the University of Chester, and is directed by Clough and Sarah Withrow King, an American author and deputy directory of the Sider Center at Eastern University.
 CreatureKind produces a course for churches to do which facilitates church groups to think through how Christians should respond to and treat animals.

 Creation Care Church is a virtual Christian church community, founded in 2021, that teaches a Bible-based approach to caring for the earth and all its inhabitants, including living a compassionate vegan lifestyle that shows mercy to all of God's creatures.

 Catholic Concern for Animals (CCA) is a charity which calls Catholics "to cherish and care for all of [God's] creation".
 CCA has for "many years" promoted a vegetarian/vegan diet as a way of caring for creation, in particular animals.

 The group Evangelicals for Social Action have suggested that a vegan diet is a way of demonstrating Christian love and compassion to farmed animals, and argue in particular that this is what a consistently pro-life ethic looks like.

 Christian Vegetarians and Vegans UK is an organization seeking to promote a vegetarian/vegan lifestyle in the Church in the UK.

+Quaker Vegan Witness (QVW) is a contemporary Quaker movement founded in 2019, focused on animal ethics and vegan living within Quaker communities.
+Since its founding, QVW has organized witness activities and educational sessions at Quaker Yearly Meeting.